michaelneale/cloudfoundry-spring/README.md

 cloudfoundry-spring
 ===================

 Clickstart example of a Spring/Hibernate application that can be deployed to Cloud Foundry using the CloudBees DEV@Cloud Deployer plugin.
-The application and uses redis 2.2 and postgresql 9.0 Cloud Foundry services.
+The application uses redis 2.2 and postgresql 9.0 services on Cloud Foundry.

 Source code for the example is available on [GitHub](https://github.com/cloudfoundry-samples/springmvc-hibernate-template).